 Pinehas has been responsible for the development of a number of rules and regulations for Namibia’s ESI including; Net Metering Rules, Reseller Rules, National Connection Charge Policy, the National Electrification Support Mechanism and the National Electricity Tariff Mechanism.

 Pinehas has a Bachelor of Accounting Degree from the University of Namibia, an Honors Degree in Commerce, Energy Studies from the University of Johannesburg and an Executive Development Programme Certificate from the University of Stellenbosch.

-Pinehas is a panellist at the sixth Africa Investment Exchange: Power & Renewables meeting at RSA House, 13-14 November 2019.
+Pinehas is a panellist at the AIX Power & Renewables meeting on 17 November.